-Most of us know that even prescription drugs can be addictive.
+Most of us would agree that even prescription drugs can be addictive.
 The problem is, even if we stop using a particular drug, the effects can last long after the fact.
 In fact, many drugs stay in your body in some form or another for a long time after you’ve stopped using them.
 This can make it difficult to truly get on the path to recovery and to return to everyday day-to-day life.
 It can often be difficult to get a job and perform life activities while still having drugs in your system, even if the drug was one that was prescribed.

 At Principles Recovery, we know that addiction is a lifelong struggle and that returning to everyday life means getting the treatment you need and getting completely free of the drug.
 To help you understand how certain drugs affect you and stay in your system, we will look at the commonly prescribed drug Xanax.
 We will look at what Xanax is, how it is used, how long can Xanax last in your system, and how to find outpatient Xanax treatment in South Florida.